MnDFan/Detection_Trash/README.md

 is we hope to be use in a real project for more action to decrease the pollution in the world.

+Installation and Usage

+- train.py is use train dataset on parameters
+- detect_custom to launch the code on a image to detect object base on the training of a dataset

+  Before starting to train any dataset, you will need to install:
+  - Ultralytics
+  - CUDA toolkit
+  - Pytorch

+For this project we hqve use:
+- Ultalytics
+- Torch 2.5.1+cu118
+- CUDA 11.8

 Performance metrics

 *Different YOLO model